18 Top-Rated Beaches in Hawaii

 Updated May 11, 2023

-Author Meagan Drillinger visited some of the best beaches in Hawaii on her most recent trip to the islands in 2023.
+Author Meagan Drillinger visited some of the best beaches in Hawaii on her most recent trip to the islands.

 The only state in the U.S. made entirely of islands (137 to be exact), Hawaii is, not surprisingly, home to some absolutely stellar beaches.
 From black sand to big surf to turquoise lagoons to golden crescents, Hawaii's beaches offer something for all kinds of travelers, whether you are on a romantic honeymoon or a family getaway with the kids.